|Year of manufacture||1969|

 And then you will notice some differences compared to the earlier models.
 The completely synchronized gearbox for example makes shifting easier than it was with the earlier ‘MOSS’ gearbox.
 The breaks bite more forcefully and are better power assisted, two electric fans ensure that engine temperature remains stable even in traffic jams, and the car is easier to steer and handle.
 The 4.2 provides even more torque at low rpm leading to a less rough, more refined driving experience than with the earlier 3.8 models.
 The performance is, by the way, as sensational as ever.
 What an incredibly fast and capable car an E-Type is!
 It is unprecedented how Jaguar was able to combine style and performance like no one else.
 A true masterpiece!

 Although most of the restoration work has been done, there are some final details that have to be completed.
 However, we do not want to withhold this beautiful and rare car from you and therefore you are welcome to admire this beautiful E-type and get all the additional information.
-Please, make an appointment with Mang Yuan, e-mail email@example.com, telephone number 0031 30 8507500
+Please make an appointment with Mang Yuan, e-mail email@example.com or Harm Derks, e-mail firstname.lastname@example.org.

-*Brooks Classics is a company affiliated with Broekhuis Groep and is a specialised, small-scale dealer in high quality Classic cars.
-For more information see the website www.brooksclassics.nl or contact us.
-Telephone number 0031 30 8507500 / firstname.lastname@example.org *
+*Brooks Classics is a company affiliated with Broekhuis Groep and is a specialised, small-scale dealer in mainly British and Italian high-quality cars.
+For more information see the website www.brooksclassics.nl or contact us, telephone number +31 30 8507500*